Global insurers face quiet strain from hacker ransom demands

 The effort, known in the cybersecurity industry as “big game hunting,” has been paying off for hackers.
 It has also been hurting insurers that provide cyber coverage for victims, which are often mid-sized companies desperate to get their systems restored and running quickly.

-“They’re large enough to be worth extorting but not large enough to have sufficient network protections to defeat the ransomware,” said Brad Gow, global cyber product leader for insurer Sompo International.
+“They’re large enough to be worth extorting but not large enough to have sufficient network protections to defeat the ransomware,” said Brad Gow, global cyber product leader for insurer Sompo International (8630.T).

 Sompo has been fielding a spate of claims related to a ransomware strain known as “Ryuk,” Gow said.
 He described the victims as companies with annual revenue between $500 million and $1 billion.